Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: Introduction

-The aforementioned surveys encompass a wide range of studies dedicated to UAV altitude optimization.
-For instance, Al-Hourani in \cite{J:Al-Hourani} investigated the optimal altitude to maximize circular ground coverage.
-Similarly, the work in \cite{J:Lyu} examined a fixed-altitude scenario aimed at minimizing the number of coverage disks, whereas \cite{J:Alzenad} proposed an efficient UAV placement strategy to enhance user coverage while minimizing transmit power.
-The study in \cite{C:Azari} analyzed the optimal height and maximum coverage radius under Rician fading conditions, while \cite{J:Liu} explored the outage probability and coverage performance of UAV-assisted wireless power transfer (WPT) under Rician fading, considering the effects of an angle-dependent Rician factor and the path loss exponent.
-Additionally, \cite{J:Alzenad2} introduced an algorithm to jointly optimize UAV altitude and 2D positioning to maximize user coverage.
-The impact of directional antennas on coverage and connectivity in a multi-tier UAV network was examined in \cite{J:Zhang}.
-Lastly, \cite{J:Zhou} addressed UAV position and orientation optimization for minimizing deployment costs while accounting for irregular ground coverage patterns.
+A substantial body of work has specifically addressed UAV altitude optimization.
+For example, Al-Hourani~\cite{J:Al-Hourani} examined the optimal altitude of UAVs to maximize the coverage of circular ground regions, while Lyu~\emph{et al.}~\cite{J:Lyu} analyzed fixed-altitude scenarios to minimize the number of required coverage disks.
+Alzenad~\emph{et al.}~\cite{J:Alzenad} proposed efficient UAV placement strategies to enhance user coverage while minimizing transmit power.
+Further studies have explored the effects of Rician fading on optimal altitude and coverage~\cite{C:Azari, J:Liu}, the joint optimization of altitude and 2-D positioning~\cite{J:Alzenad2}, and the role of directional antennas in multi-tier UAV networks~\cite{J:Zhang}.
+Zhou~\emph{et al.}~\cite{J:Zhou} also addressed UAV positioning and orientation to minimize deployment costs in irregular ground coverage scenarios.

+Despite this progress, coverage analysis and optimization for arbitrary and irregular regions remain relatively underexplored.
+Although some recent studies have tackled challenges in time-varying coverage shapes~\cite{J:Xie2024,C:Srivastava}, a comprehensive analytical framework for the deployment of UAVs over arbitrary convex quadrilaterals is still lacking.
+The present work addresses this gap by systematically treating coverage and altitude optimization in such regions and further distinguishes itself by incorporating geometric decomposition and advanced channel modeling to enhance practical applicability.